ulfalizer/nesalizer/README.md

 Supports tricky-to-emulate games like Mig-29 Soviet Fighter, Bee 52, Uchuu Keibitai SDF, Just Breed, and Battletoads.

 Supports both PAL and NTSC.
 NTSC ROMs are recommended due to 10 extra FPS and PAL conversions often being half-assed.
 PAL roms can usually be recognized from having "(E)" in their name.
 (This is often the only way for the emulator to detect them without using a database, as very few ROMs specify the TV system in the header.)

-## Automatic testing ##

-A set of test ROMs listed in *test.cpp* can be run automatically with

-    $ make TEST=1
-    $ ./nes

-This requires https://github.com/christopherpow/nes-test-roms to first be cloned into a directory called *tests*.
-All tests listed in *test.cpp* are expected to pass.

 ## Coding style ##